The Dr. June Jackson Christmas Medical Student Fourth Year Elective

 • Agree to participate in all surveys as part of the program’s evaluation

-• Participate in a virtual or in person interview if requested
+• Participate in a virtual interview if requested

 • Submit all application requirements prior to deadlines